Ready to sign up?

 What's it cost?
 What's the fee include?

-The $150 class fee includes 6 weeks of instruction, clay, use of studio tools, and firing credit.
+The class fee includes 6 weeks of instruction, clay, glaze, use of studio tools, and firing credit.
 (Firing credit is limited.
-You'll be able to bisque some of your pieces, and glaze fire up to a half-shelf of work.
+You'll be able to glaze fire up to a full kiln shelf of work.
 Trust us-- that's enough.
 If you want to fire more, you'll be able to pay extra for it.)

 More about the class sessions